jrebagliatti/techcasestudies/_posts/2017-02-27-EmiratesAirLineCableCar.md

 - The LoRaWAN range is huge, and the hardware construction is simple and easily achievable, making it a valuable part of the TBS Mobility IoT strategies for FM going forward.
 - The world of RTMP is not well-supported, and direct engagement with IP camera manufacturers will be required to obtain quality commercial devices.
-- In comparison to the alternatives, the complexity of the Azure IoT service offerings is significantly harder.
+- In comparison to the alternatives, the complexity of the Azure IoT service offerings is significantly easier.

 ### Opportunities going forward